Java Clean Code - How to Write Clean Code in Java?

 Let us discuss the characteristics of clean code.

-1. Simple: The code should be made as simple as possible.
-Making a piece of code unnecessarily complex not only makes the code hard-to-understand but prone to errors as well.
+1. Simple: The code should be as simple as possible.
+Making a piece of code unnecessarily complex not only makes it hard to understand but also prone to errors.

 2. Maintainable: It should be maintainable in the long run as many different developers can work on that code.
 By the term maintainable, it is meant that the code can be easily modified without breaking it.

 3. Testable: It should be easily testable and less prone to errors.
-A clean code testing is intuitive and does not require manual intervention.
-Clean code encourages automated testing as the code organization is itself very standard that supports automation.
+Clean code testing is intuitive and does not require manual intervention.
+Clean code encourages automated testing, as the code organization itself is very standard and supports automation.

-These are the characteristics that differentiate Clean Code from Bad Code.
+These characteristics differentiate Clean Code from Bad Code.
 But What is a Bad Code?
 Are there any signs or characteristics of bad code?
 So yes, you need to be aware of several signs of bad code.

 What are the signs of bad code (Unclean code)?